 “Something about making prints of the moon with the UV rays from the sun seemed so interesting,” said Tullai, who received a student grant from the Brown Arts Institute to support the project.
 “With cyanotype, everything is blue, so there’s also this fun ‘blue moon’ element to it.”

-Under a home-built shade structure, Tullai and a crew of roughly 30 students and volunteers unfurled a roll of the film — roughly 10 inches by 60 feet long — to lay flat on top of a long stretch of blue silk coated with a special formula of iron compounds.
+Under a home-built shade structure, Tullai and a crew of roughly 30 students and volunteers unfurled a roll of the film — roughly 10 inches by 60 feet long — to lie flat on top of a long stretch of blue silk coated with a special formula of iron compounds.
 With factory-line precision and speed, they covered the film with plexiglass, securing it every few inches with a clip so the film wouldn’t slip or budge during the exposure process.

 On Tullai’s count, everyone stood up, lifted the shade structure in unison, and set it under the sun’s blazing UV rays to develop for about 10 minutes while the volunteers took respite under the shade of nearby ash trees.